-- Add salt, bring to a simmering boil, and add lobster (be sure to remove rubber bands around claws with scissors before steaming).
+- Add salt, bring to a simmering boil, and add lobster or lobster tails (be sure to remove rubber bands around claws with scissors before steaming).
 You can add as many lobsters as you can comfortably fit in the pot with the lid secured.

 - Cover and steam for 15-20 minutes until bright red.
 Lobsters will be very hot when done, do not touch with bare hands.
 Serve with a side of melted butter.